genomika/summercourse/Course_Materials/intro-linux/LinuxFundamentals.md

 # Getting around in the shell

+## Important keyboard shortcuts

+Type as little and as accurately as possible by using keyboard shortcuts!

+### Tab key completion

+The Tab key is your best friend!
+Hit the Tab key once or twice - it's almost always magic!
+Hitting Tab invokes "shell completion", instructing the shell to try to guess what you're doing and finish the typing for you.
+On most modern Linux shells, Tab completion will:
+-   complete file or directory names up to any ambiguous part (single Tab)
+-   if nothing shows up, there is no unambiguous match
+-   display all possible completions (Tab twice)
+-   you then decide where to go next
+-   work for shell commands too (like rsync or chmod)

+### Up arrow
+Use "up arrow" to retrieve any of the last 500 commands you've typed, going backwards through your history.
+You can then edit them and hit Enter (even in the middle of the command) and the shell will use that command.
+The down arrow "scrolls" forward from where you are in the command history.

+### Ctrl-a, Ctrl-e
+You can use Ctrl-a (holding down the "control" key and "a") to jump the cursor right to the beginning of the line.
+The omega to that alpha is Ctrl-e, which jumps the cursor to the end of the line.
+Arrow keys work, and Ctrl-arrow will skip by word forward and backward.

+### Wildcards and special file names

+The shell has shorthand to refer to groups of files by allowing wildcards in file names.
+* (asterisk) is the most common filename wildcard.
+It matches "any length of any characters".
+Other useful ones are brackets ( [ ] ) to allow for any character in the list of characters between the brackets.
+And you can use a hyphen ( - ) to specify a range of characters

+For example:
+-   **ls *.bam** – lists all files in the current directory that end in .bam
+-   **ls [A-Z]*.bam** – does the same, but only if the first character of the file is a capital letter
+-   **ls [ABab]*.bam** – lists all .bam files whose 1st letter is A, B, a or b.

+Three special file names:
+-   . (single period) means "this directory".
+-   .. (two periods) means "directory above current."
+So ls -l .. means "list contents of the parent directory."
+-   ~ (tilde) means "my home directory".

 ## A Janela de Terminal
 - Macs e Linux possuem programas de terminal nativos - encontre-os em sua máquina
 - Usuários Windows vão precisar de ajuda, opções a seguir: